-Models of Language Acquisition
+Models of Language Acquisition in Phonology and Morphology

 I also am interested in issues of speaker choice, how speakers choose between different possible ways of saying something, often in a matter of milliseconds.
 What information does a speaker have available when composing the rest of their sentence?
 What factors affect the speaker's decision making?
 When is the speaker more concerned with alleviating production difficulty, and when with improving ease of comprehension?
 I look primarily at syntactic choice, specfically in the alternations needs to be done/needs doing [Doyle Levy 2008] and the choice of that or who as a relative pronoun [Doyle Levy 2010].